rigwild/apidoc-markdown/README.md

 ## Programmatic use
 This project has been fully refactored to support programmatic use.
-Every functions is available in the *[./lib](./lib)* directory and exported.
+Every functions are available in the *[./lib](./lib)* directory and exported.

 The following [script](./examples/generateSingle.js) will generate the *[example.md](./examples/example.md)* file.
 ```js